| +Home | Museum | Wanted | Specs | Previous | Next |

 Each memory register has keys to clear, recall to display, add to memory,

-subtract from memory, and add product/quotient (acting as an "=", followed
+subtract from memory, and add product/quotient (acting as "=", followed

 by add to memory function) to memory.
 The memory registers adhere to the